Fire Bet in Craps: The Ultimate Guide

 But if you’re new to the game or unfamiliar with the rules of the fire bet, don’t worry!

-In this comprehensive guide, I’ll cover everything you need to know about the fire bet in craps, including how to place the bet, the odds of winning, and whether or not it’s worth the risk.
+I’ll cover everything you need to know about the fire bet in craps, including how to place the bet, the odds of winning, and whether or not it’s worth the risk.

 Let’s get started!